sp0ul1m/communiate-using-markdown/index.md

 ###### This is an `<h6>` header, which is the smallest
 ##### This is a github yoga picture
 ![Image of Yaktocat](https://octodex.github.com/images/yogitocat.png)
+##### This is a code example
+$ git init
+Initialized empty Git repository in /Users/skills/Projects/recipe-repository/.git/